colonwq/rt5-podman/README.md

 This repository contains the configuration files and scripts necessary to build a Request Tracker container, run it as a quadlet service and integrate with an existing data center.

-The complete documenation is in the blog post XXXX
+The complete documenation is in the blog post [https://developers.redhat.com/articles/2025/11/05/building-and-running-request-tracker-quadlet-container](Building and running Request Tracker as a quadlet container)

 ## Repo Contents